kmamal/node-sdl/README.md

 SDL bindings for Node.js.
 Provides window management, input events (keyboard, mouse, joystick, controller), audio playback and recording, and clipboard manipulation.
-You can also use it together with [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) to get native WebGL drawing without having to use a browser.

 It should work on Linux, Mac, and Windows.
 Prebuilt binaries are available for x64 architectures, and arm-based Macs.

+#### WebGL & WebGPU

+One goal of this project is to allow using WebGL and WebGPU without a browser.
+You can already use [@kmamal/gl](https://github.com/kmamal/headless-gl#readme) to draw on windows using WebGL.
+WebGPU is also working but it's not been fully integrated: you can use [@kmamal/gpu](https://github.com/kmamal/gpu#readme) to compute and render using WebGPU, but you can't yet render directly to windows; that will come in a future version.

 ## Installation